Mael-91/MaelRecaptchaBundle/README.md

 ## Installation

-It's very quick and easy, in 3 steps process
+It's very quick and easy, in 5 steps

 1. Install MaelRecaptchaBundle via composer
 2. Enable the bundle
 3. Generate you key and secret key
 4. Configure the mael_recaptcha.yaml
-5. Editing your form and your view
+5. Use the Recaptcha in your forms

 ### Step 1 : Install MaelRecaptchaBundle via composer